Either World Domination or Something about Bananas

 - Happens more than once in Dogstar, usually with Gran doing the translation:

 Gran: He says "You're very brave".
 Either that or he wants to know the way to the station.
 It's a tricky language.

 - One episode of Where on Earth Is Carmen Sandiego? saw Ivy and Zack transported to Mongolia and confronted by a couple of horsemen, whom Zack tries to speak to in Chinese (a language that some Mongolians speak, according to him).
 The horsemen respond by charging the two with swords.

 Zack: I'm not exactly sure!
 I either asked for directions or said their sisters wash ugly camels!

-- In one episode of What's New, Scooby-Doo?, the gang visits Greece and Fred gets to show off his complete ineptitude at using his translation guide, like thinking he was ordering food only to wind up with a potted plant on his table, or thinking that some creepy old man was chasing them around trying to put a dark curse on them when he was really trying to return Daphne's lost purse.
+- In one episode of What's New, Scooby-Doo?, the gang visits Italy and Fred gets to show off his complete ineptitude at using his translation guide, like thinking he was ordering food only to wind up with a potted plant on his table, or thinking that some creepy old man was chasing them around trying to put a dark curse on them when he was really trying to return Daphne's lost purse.